-- A fully ambitious, challenging curriculum that provides students with first rate qualifications. - Aspirational and stimulating teaching and learning that engages all students at all levels. - Stretch and challenge of all groups of students to ensure that all reach their potential, and there are no significant gaps. - A student support framework that proactively removes barriers to learning.
+- Stretch and challenge of all groups of students to ensure that all reach their potential, and there are no significant gaps. - A student support framework that proactively removes barriers to learning.

 Outstanding progression

 - A curriculum that is aligned to local and national priorities that enables all students to progress to their chosen destinations. - Students are equipped with the skills, knowledge and behaviours needed to progress in education and employment including proficiency in English and Mathematics. - Students are educated and supported to make decisions that ensures their long-term health and well-being.